BabaYara/PINN_KFAC/README.md

 `02_gradient_operator.ipynb` demonstrates computing gradients using Taylor-mode utilities.
 `04_PINN_loss_demo.ipynb` shows building a simple Poisson PINN using `pinn_loss`.
 `08_KFAC_implementation.ipynb` shows a short linear-regression example using the `KFACOptimizer`.
+`10_pinn_with_kfac.ipynb` demonstrates training a tiny PINN using the KFAC optimizer and the simple MLP utilities from `networks`.